walkerRnD/codebuff/npm-app/README.md

 # Manicode

-Manicode is an AGI-level coding assistant that runs from your command line.
+Manicode is an AI coding assistant that runs from your command line.
 It has access to all files in your project and carries out tasks for you.

 ## Installation